Manhattan T3-R Freeview Play 4K Smart Recorder Review

 The T3-R is 4K and HDR – that’s to say, HDR10 and HLG – ready, although the catch is that there’s no 4K carried over the air on the Freeview platform.
 It will play 4K from YouTube and BBC iPlayer test streams, however.
 Audio compatibility covers Dolby Digital Plus and stereo.

 Setup is refreshingly straightforward: just hook up the PVR to a network connection and store channels.
-Our suggestion would be to hard-wire the network connection if you can, to avoid any weak Wi-Fi connectivity.
+(Manhattan sent us two boxes to test the Wi-Fi performance after our original review encountered issues with it.
+We’ve concluded that the issues in the review were down to interference, and that the box offers solid enough connectivity.)
+Our suggestion would be to hard-wire the network connection if you can, to avoid any weak Wi-Fi connectivity or wireless interference.